ArturTuz/android-prod/README.md

 ## License

-the Spot.IM SDK is released under a custom MIT license.
+the Spot.IM SDK is released under a Custom license based on MIT.
 [See LICENSE](https://github.com/SpotIM/iOS-prod/blob/master/LICENSE) for details.

 ## Support